CAPTCHAs

 - VPN Checks

-VPN IP Validation often involves a primitive check against a database of known IP ranges and is often used for content blocking (Netflix, for example, has their own database to check whether or not an IP address is from a known VPN or datacentre as opposed to a residential/consumer area).
+VPN IP Validation often involves a primitive check against a database of known IP ranges and is often used for content blocking (Netflix, for example, has their own database to check whether or not an IP address is from a known VPN or datacenter as opposed to a residential or consumer area).

 - GeoIP Checks